Road Trip: New Mexico’s National Parks - SantaFe.com

 Chaco Culture National Historical Park

-Today the massive buildings of the ancestral Pueblo peoples testify to organizational and engineering abilities seen nowhere else in the Southwest.
-Come and explore the canyon that was central to thousands of people between 850 and 1250 A.D. , through guided tours, hiking, biking, campfire stories, and stargazing events.
-Directions to Chaco Culture National Historical Park
+Today the massive buildings of the Ancestral Puebloan people testify to organizational and engineering abilities seen nowhere else in the Southwest.
+Come and explore the canyon that was central to thousands of people between 850 and 1250 A.D. through guided tours, hiking, biking, campfire stories, and stargazing events.
+Directions to Chaco Culture National Historical Park.

 Pecos National Historical Park

 In the midst of piñon, juniper, and ponderosa pine woodlands in the Sangre de Cristo Mountains, the remains of Indian pueblos stand as meaningful reminders of people who once thrived here.
-Now a national historical park—not far from Santa Fe—demonstrates the cultural exchange and geographic features central to the rich history of the Pecos Valley.
-Directions to Pecos National Historical Park
+This national historical park near Santa Fe demonstrates the cultural exchange and geographic features central to the extensive history of the Pecos Valley.
+Directions to Pecos National Historical Park.

 Carlsbad Caverns National Park

-High ancient sea ledges, deep rocky canyons, flowering cactus and desert wildlife – treasures above the ground in the Chihuahuan Desert.
-Hidden beneath the surface are more than 119 known caves – all formed when sulfuric acid dissolved the surrounding limestone leaving behind caverns of all sizes.
-Be amazed by over 400,000 bats that leave the cave each night in a whirlwind of wings.
-Directions to Carlsbad Caverns National Park
+High ancient sea ledges, deep rocky canyons, flowering cacti, and desert wildlife are treasures found above the ground at Carlsbad Caverns National Park in the Chihuahuan Desert.
+Hidden beneath the surface are more than 119 known caves, all formed when sulfuric acid dissolved the surrounding limestone, leaving behind caverns of all sizes.
+Be amazed by over 400,000 bats that leave the cave each night from May through October in a whirlwind of wings.
+Directions to Carlsbad Caverns National Park.

 White Sands National Park

-Rising from the heart of the Tularosa Basin is one of the world’s great natural wonders – the glistening white sands of New Mexico.
-Great wave-like dunes of gypsum sand have engulfed 275 square miles of desert, creating the world’s largest field of gypsum dunes.
+Located in the heart of the Tularosa Basin is one of the world’s great natural wonders — the glistening white sands of New Mexico.
+Great rolling dunes have engulfed 275 square miles of desert, creating the world’s largest field of gypsum dunes.
 White Sands National Park preserves a major portion of this unique landform, along with the plants and animals that live here.
-Directions to White Sands National Park
+Directions to White Sands National Park.

 National Historical Trails:

 Take El Camino Real de Tierra Adentro National Historic Trail and savor 300 years of heritage and culture.
 This Spanish colonial “royal road” in New Mexico and Texas originally went all the way to Mexico City.
-The trail features the Jornada del Muerto (Day of Death), a scorching 90-mile stretch travelers had to leave the cool comfort of the Rio Grande and face an unforgiving desert.
-Directions to El Camino Real de Tierra Adentro National Historical Trail
+The trail features the Jornada del Muerto (Journey of Death), a scorching 90-mile stretch where travelers had to leave the cool comfort of the Rio Grande and face an unforgiving desert.
+Directions to El Camino Real de Tierra Adentro National Historical Trail.

 Old Spanish Trail National Historical Trail